White House rejects GOP infrastructure counteroffer, saying it does not meet Biden's objectives - KION546

 “The President expressed his gratitude for her effort and goodwill, but also indicated that the current offer did not meet his objectives to grow the economy, tackle the climate crisis, and create new jobs,” the readout stated in part.

-Ahead of the meeting, multiple GOP sources said anything put on the table would still remain far apart from where Biden sits.
+Ahead of Friday’s meeting, multiple GOP sources had said anything put on the table would still remain far apart from where Biden sits.
 “There aren’t GOP votes for what he put on the table, and the White House knows that,” one GOP source told CNN.

-The White House has indicated that Biden will continue to negotiate with senators on both sides of the aisle to reach a deal on the package.
-Biden and Capito will speak again on Monday.
+The White House indicated that Biden will continue to negotiate with senators on both sides of the aisle to reach a deal on the package.
+Biden and Capito planned to speak again on Monday.

+Some Democrats have cast doubt on whether Biden should continue to negotiate with Republicans as the talks draw on and the two sides remain miles apart.
+Rep. Jamaal Bowman, a New York Democrat who’s a leading progressive in the House, accused Republicans on Friday of operating in bad faith.

+“I question why we are even deciding to negotiate with the Republicans,” he told CNN’s Erin Burnett on “Erin Burnett OutFront,” adding, “I understand wanting to engage in bipartisanship, but they have not negotiated with us and tried to engage with us in good faith since this session has begun.”

 Biden and Capito, who is leading infrastructure negotiations on behalf of Senate Republicans, have been in touch frequently since the President proposed a comprehensive infrastructure plan.

-Note: This story has been updated with further developments Friday.